CottageLabs/localvoices/README.md

 * id - the opaque system identifier for the version; not for use by the outside world
 * lv_id - The Local Voices identifier for the version
 * title - this is the name of this version of the song
-* alternative_titles - any alternative titles for this version of the song
+* alternative_title - any alternative titles for this version of the song
 * language - one of English, Scots, Gaelic, Other
 * location - a list of locations relevant to the version.
 Each location is a compound attribute with the lat/long and the name of the place, as well as an optional relationship the place has to the version
 * references - other numbering or classification schemes for this version (e.g. the ROUD number)